-John D. Rockefeller began the great work of restoring Colonial Williamsburg "so that future generations might learn from the past".
-Men of strong faith started the Williamsburg Christian Church , "so the present generation might learn from the One who made the past and holds the future".
+John D. Rockefeller began the work of restoring Colonial Williamsburg "so that future generations might learn from the past".
+Men and women of strong faith started the Williamsburg Christian Church , "so the present generation might learn from the One who made the past and holds the future".

 Early in the spring of the year 1964, some of the residents of the city and vicinity of Williamsburg, who were also member of the Lebanon Church of Christ at Lee Hall, met to discuss the possibility of establishing a New Testament congregation in Williamsburg, the colonial capital of Virginia.
 Present at this meeting were some of the officers of the Lebanon congregation.
 It was the general feeling that such a work could be undertaken.
 The matter was presented to the elders and deacons of the Lebanon Church, who advised that inquiries be begun into the possibility of planting the new Church.
 In due time, after a general consideration of all possibilities, the work was proposed to the Eldership of Lebanon Church of Christ, who endorsed it.
 It was then sent to the general board of elders and deacons.
 After the plan was approved by all of the officers of the Church, it was presented to the congregation, who voted to endorse it by a sizable majority.

 In September 1964, five families holding membership in the Lebanon Church of Christ began holding evening services in the home of Mr. and Mrs. Earl Boyd.
 Charles L. Gilliam, a graduate of the University of Cincinnati and the Cincinnati Bible Seminary, volunteered to minister to the congregation for approximately one year and support himself and his family by teaching in the York County School system.
 Christians of firm faith, they were determined that a Christian Church would become a reality in Williamsburg.
 Only a handful of people undertook the purchase of a $42,000 property on Jamestown Road which was remodeled and served as the House of Worship for three years.